hollowstrawberry/crab-cogs/README.md

 Logs and stores deleted images in a designated moderation channel.
 Useful for moderating servers with image boards or similar.

-### ⚠️ Usage Warning

-You may or may not be liable for keeping content that breaks Discord TOS.
+**⚠️ Usage Warning:** You may or may not be liable for keeping content that breaks Discord TOS.

 ## 🎤 VoiceLog